BayramAnnakov/saleshq/README.md

 ## Simulated Users (Sales Team)

-The application simulates messages from the following predefined sales team members:
+The application uses the following predefined sales team members.
+When connected to a WebSocket server, the server will determine the sender IDs. `CURRENT_USER_ID` is used by this client when sending messages.

 - `user_current_app_user`: You (the person using this dashboard)
 - `user_sales_sarah`: Sarah Miller (Sales Rep)